noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/apigateway.md

   - stage variables increase deployment flexibility
   - enable canary deployments to test new versions
   - variables can be injected at runtime to dynamnically invoke lambda fns, endpoints, etc
+- set throttling and usage plans
+  - prevent minority of customers from using all of your systems capacity
+  - ensure downstream systems can amange the # of requests
+  - provide api keys to customers for identification and application of usage and throttle limits to their requests

 ### anti patterns